OpShin/hebi/README.md

 - Intuitive.
 Just like Python.
 - Flexible.
 Imperative, functional, the way you want it.
 - Efficient & Secure.
 Static type inference ensures strict typing and optimized code

-Note this is the sister project of [eopsin](https://github.com/ImperatorLang/eopsin).
-It uses an even more restricted subset of python (for example no if & while).
-The benefit is that the resulting code is greatly reduced in size and cpu/memory consumption.

 Eopsin is more comfortable to use than hebi.
 If you want to start building, write your contract in eopsin first.